 From Thomas Jefferson

 See our Press Page for a complete list of the past 20 Media Advisories, News Releases and Press Releases over the years.
 There is high resolution, 300-DPI photographs.
-Catch us in a new, four-part mini-series with CBS Television (click here) for 2018 showcasing the Trump, museum, Clinton, and Lincoln episodes!
+Catch us in a new, four-part mini-series with CBS Television (click here) showcasing the Trump, museum, Clinton, and Lincoln episodes!

 - Enjoy the Bush Foundation items sent from the National Archives and President Bush's planes on display.

 - See the new Trump exhibit with items sent by the Trump's and the Obama Chi-Dog with Obama items, and more.

 - Over 20+ first ladies exclusive china designs with colors.

 - It is not run by the White House nor any government institution - a private museum controlled by a private board of trustees and many, former White House servants, writers, and protection units of the CIA, FBI, NID, and USSS.